elcicd/el-CICD-docs/README.md

 If the Release Candidate exists, then

 * Ask for confirmation from the user whether to deploy the Release Version
-  * The confirmation will not whether this is a redeployment or promotion
-* If they do not already exist
+* If the Release Version does not already exist
-  * Copy the Release Candidate images into the Prod image repository
+  * Copy the Release Candidate images into the Prod Image Repository
-  * Release Version Tag is the Release Candidate Tag prefixed with a 'v'
+  * Tag each image as a Release Version
-    * `v<relase-candidate-tag>`; e.g. `v2.0`
+    * `v<Release-Candidate-Tag>`; e.g. `v2.0` for Release Candidate `2.0`
-  * Create the Release Version Deployment Branch
+  * Create each Release Version Deployment Branch
-    * Branch created from commit of Release Version Tag in Git
+    * Branch created from the commit of the Pre-prod Deployment Branch that also has the Release Version Tag in Git
 * Deploy the microservices to the Prod environment that are part of Release Version
 * Remove all resources and microservices that are not part of the Release Version